Bidding and tendering

 2. Qualifying to bid

 Having decided you are going to bid, the next step is to complete the PQQ.
 By doing this you demonstrate to the client that your business is a suitable business to carry out the work.
 This questionnaire is purely to “select” the most suitable businesses to bid.
 The “selected” businesses will then be bidding against their peers.
 This removes the under qualified businesses.
-If you meet the PQQ requirements and score above the cut off number of bidders, you will then be Invited to Tender, (ITT).
+If you meet the PQQ requirements and score above the cut off number of bidders, you will then receive an Invite to Tender, (ITT).

 With private businesses, they can have preferred lists of contractors to save them keep having to check who is bidding for them.
 Getting on to a Preferred Supplier List, (PSL) requires you to have met stringent criteria to be eligible to bid.

-3. Being selected as the preferred bidder.
+3. Selection as the preferred bidder.

 Securing a place on the Invitation to Tender (ITT) is a major step as you have made the effort to get this far and the client has shown they are happy for you to be involved.
-As the EOI will have described how many companies will be asked to bid, you already know the probability of winning, which may be as low as 1:3.
+As the EOI will describe how many companies will be asked to bid, you already know the probability of winning, which may be as low as 1:3.
 The ITT is where you complete the answer to the questions from the ITT which provides marks for the evaluator to determine who to “award” the contract to.
 Just like when you did exams, read the questions and answer them accurately and fully.
 Look at the scoring criteria to gain maximum marks.

 4. Concluding the deal

 Assuming you are selected as the preferred bidder then the next stage is to formalise the contract.
 Formalising the contract is a negotiation and is likely to involve commercial decisions.
 The sales and marketing team will have promoted your brand in the earlier parts of the process, the stronger the brand is, the easier the negotiators role will be.